oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-speech/ai-speech-sdk/ai-speech-sdk.md

 ```
 <copy>pip --version</copy>
 ```
-If you installed Python from source, with an installer from python.org, or via Homebrew you should already have pip.
+If you installed Python from source, with an installer from python.org, or via Homebrew, you should already have pip.
 If you’re on Linux and installed using your OS package manager, you may have to install pip separately.

 1. Create virtualenv

     To create a virtual environment, run the venv module as a script as shown below
     ```
     <copy>python3 -m venv <name of virtual environment></copy>